 they are a reward from him.”
 Psalm 127:3 NLT

-Start at a young age to release your children to age and maturity appropriate experiences.
+Start at a young age to let go of your children to age and maturity appropriate experiences.
 When should parents let go looks differently for each child.

 Fill your life with other purposeful activities that fulfill you emotionally, practically, spiritually and physically.